 This two-hour trip will keep your heart pumping as you get a bird's eye view of this animal in their habitat.
 Experience the adventure just 20 minutes away from Sedona.

-8. Private tour of Sedona and hike in Red Rock State park
+8. Customized Tour and Hike in Red Rock State Park

 During this intimate tour, gain insights into the Red Rock State Park's rough terrains, history, and wildlife.
 Pick either the morning or afternoon tour time and meet your guide at the mentioned place.